 - Ÿ Proposal 3: Ratification of selection of independent registered public accountants: Approval of this proposal requires the affirmative vote of a majority of the shares present in person or represented by proxy and entitled to vote at the annual meeting.
 Abstentions and broker non-votes will be counted as present for purposes of this vote and will have the effect of a vote against the proposal. - Ÿ Proposals 4A and 4B: Elimination of supermajority voting requirements in the company's restated certificate of incorporation and by-laws: Approval of proposal 4A requires the affirmative vote of at least 80% of the company's outstanding shares, and approval of proposal 4B requires the affirmative vote of at least two-thirds of the company's outstanding shares.
 Abstentions and broker non-votes will have the effect of a vote against these proposals. - Ÿ Proposal 5: Elimination of provisions in the company's restated certificate of incorporation concerning \$3.50 cumulative convertible preferred stock: Approval of this proposal requires the affirmative vote of a majority of the outstanding shares of the company's common stock.
-Abstentions and broker non-votes will have the effect of a vote against this proposal. - Ÿ Proposals 6 and 7: Stockholder proposals: Approval of these proposals requires the affirmative vote of a majority of the shares present in person or represented by proxy and entitled to vote at the annual meeting.
-Abstentions will be counted as present for the purposes of this vote and will have the effect of a vote against these proposals.
-Broker non-votes will not be counted as present and are not entitled to vote on these proposals.
+Abstentions and broker non-votes will have the effect of a vote against this proposal. - Ÿ Proposal 6: Stockholder proposal: Approval of this proposal requires the affirmative vote of a majority of the shares present in person or represented by proxy and entitled to vote at the annual meeting.
+Abstentions will be counted as present for the purposes of this vote and will have the effect of a vote against this proposal.
+Broker non-votes will not be counted as present and are not entitled to vote on this proposal.